zukigay/scripts/go_scripts/autogamma.md

 ### how is user sleep times set?
 launch option sets morning and then night temp like so "10,21" with comma speration

+## note for self
+`busctl --user -- get-property rs.wl-gammarelay / rs.wl.gammarelay Temperature` can be used to get the temp without needing to watch the value